idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial01_app_development/step02_input_file.md

 The terminal output should read something like the following:

 !listing! language=git
+On branch main
+Your branch is up to date with 'origin/main'.

 Untracked files:
   (use "git add <file>..." to include in what will be committed)
 	problems/

 nothing added to commit but untracked files present (use "git add" to track)